 Q. I was on Cymbalta for about a year to treat pain in my shoulder and neck.
 When it was diagnosed as a torn rotator cuff, the doctor said I could get off the drug.
 He gave me 30 mg for a week and said I would be fine.
 I had been on 60 mg.

 I did as I was told.
 Once I finished that week of 30 mg doses, I was pretty sick.
 I had horrible stomach pain, diarrhea and headaches.
-I felt so nauseated and dizzy I was miserable.
+The nausea and dizziness made me miserable.

 I also fly off the handle easily and feel like I never get enough rest.
-I’m wondering how long this withdrawal will take.
+How long will this withdrawal take?
 They should really tell people to wean off slowly and not so suddenly.

 Stopping Any Antidepressant Can Be Challenging: